U.S. hits allies with tariffs as risk of trade war rises

 The move, announced by U.S. Commerce Secretary Wilbur Ross in a telephone briefing on Thursday, ended months of uncertainty about potential tariff exemptions and suggested a hardening of the Trump administration’s approach to trade negotiations.

-It also sent a chill through financial markets, with the Dow Jones Industrial Average .DJI down about 1 percent and the S&P 500 .SPX off around 0.6 percent.
-Shares of industrial heavyweights Boeing (BA.N) fell 1.5 percent while those of Caterpillar (CAT.N) shed 2 percent.
+It also sent a chill through financial markets, with the Dow Jones Industrial Average down about 1 percent and the S&P 500 off around 0.6 percent.
+Shares of industrial heavyweights Boeing fell 1.5 percent while those of Caterpillar shed 2 percent.

 A 25 percent tariff on steel imports and 10 percent tariff on aluminum imports will be imposed on the EU, Canada and Mexico starting at midnight (0400 GMT on Friday), Ross told reporters.